Take on the Murph

-Every Memorial Day, hardcore CrossFitters, celebrities (like Dwayne "The Rock" Johnson and John Krasinksi), exercise newbies and weekend warriors alike flock to CrossFit gyms (known as "boxes") across the U.S. for one purpose: to tackle "The Murph" workout.
+Every Memorial Day, hardcore CrossFitters, celebrities, exercise newbies and weekend warriors alike flock to CrossFit gyms (known as "boxes") across the U.S. for one purpose: to tackle the Murph workout.

-The Murph is easily one of the best-known CrossFit workouts in the country.
+The Murph is easily one of the most popular CrossFit routines.
 But its significance reaches far beyond its reputation as a grueling feat of fitness.
-Here's what it takes to do it — and why you should consider trying the Murph for yourself.
+Here's what it takes to do the workout — and why you should try it this year.

-The Murph was named after Navy SEAL Lt.
-Michael P. Murphy, who was killed in action in Afghanistan in 2005, and posthumously awarded the Congressional Medal of Honor for his bravery.
-In fact, the Murph was a favorite workout of Lt.
-Murphy, though he called it Body Armor.
-Lt.
-Murphy's story (along with other members of SEAL Team 10) was later recounted in the book Lone Survivor, as well as a movie by the same name.
+The Murph was a favorite workout of Lt.
+Murphy, although he called it Body Armor, per CrossFit.
+The story of Lt.
+Murphy (and the other members of SEAL Team 10) is told in the book Lone Survivor, as well as a movie by the same name.

-Many CrossFit boxes and individual CrossFitters will even sign on to take part in the official Murph Challenge, an annual fundraiser hosted by Forged that benefits the Lt.
+Many CrossFit boxes and CrossFitters even sign on to take part in the official Murph Challenge, an annual fundraiser hosted by Forged that benefits the Lt.
 Michael P. Murphy Scholarship Foundation.
 Started in 2007 by Lt.
 Murphy's parents and brother, the Lt.
-Michael P. Murphy Scholarship Foundation now awards 27 educational scholarships per year.
+Michael P. Murphy Scholarship Foundation now awards 30 educational scholarships per year.
 To officially register for the challenge, go to TheMurphChallenge.com.

 "It's exciting for people to be part of something bigger than just what's going on at their [CrossFit] box," Stankus says.

-Contrary to popular belief, you don't have to be super-fit or a seasoned CrossFitter to do the Murph workout.
+The Murph is tough, yes, but you don't have to be super-fit or a seasoned CrossFitter to do it.
 "The idea of CrossFit is that everything is universally scalable," Stankus says.
-In other words, you can modify the workout however you need to in order to make it doable.
+In other words, you can modify the workout however you need to make it doable for you.

-For example, if you want to try the Murph workout but you're new to exercise in general — or new to CrossFit in particular — or you have movement limitations (ex. you can't squat to full depth), you can always split the Murph workout in half (800-meter run, 50 pull-ups, 100 push-ups, 150 squats, 800-meter run).
+For example, if you want to try the Murph workout, but you're new to exercise, new to CrossFit or have movement limitations, you can always split the Murph workout in half.
+That equals a 800-meter run, 50 pull-ups, 100 push-ups, 150 squats and another 800-meter run.

 Beyond modifying exercises and splitting the workout in half, there are different ways to attack the Murph workout.
 While you have to start and end the workout with the run (or alternate cardio), you can feel free to split up the pull-ups, push-ups and squats however you wish.
 It's also worth noting that you don't have to wear the weighted vest if you're not ready for it.